syncfusion-content/ej2-charts-docs/ej2-javascript/circular-chart-3d/data-label.md

 ## Show percentages in data labels of pie chart

-You can show the percentages in data labels of pie chart using `textRender` event and `template` option.
+You can display percentages in data labels of a pie chart using the `textRender` event and the `template` option.

 ### Using textRender event

-You can customize the data label of pie chart using `textRender` event as follows to show percentage.
+You can customize the data label of a pie chart using `textRender` event as follows to show percentage.

 {% if page.publishingplatform == "typescript" %}